-To prepare interns for the professional practice of psychology through education and training experiences that help the interns to develop a professional identity comprised of both a sense of high competency and confidence, which ultimately enables them to handle a wide range of clinical issues and responsibilities and to function independently in variety of clinical psychology settings.
+To prepare interns for the professional practice of health service psychology through education and training experiences that help the interns to develop a professional identity comprised of both a sense of high competency and confidence, which ultimately enables them to handle a wide range of clinical issues and responsibilities and to function independently in variety of settings.

-We believe that, today more than ever, there are many different ways to practice professional psychology and many different clinical settings in which it may be practiced.
+We believe that, today more than ever, there are many different ways to practice professional psychology and many different academic, research, and clinical settings in which it may be practiced.
 In addition, we have found that increasingly, graduate students from clinical psychology programs arrive at our internship with a broad range of experience, interests, backgrounds, and goals.

-As such, we believe it is important for our internship training program to be able to build upon each trainee's competencies in a core set of profession-wide competency areas that are critical for practice in health service psychology.
-At the same time, we believe in the benefits of offering a range of experiences that offer site-specific competency areas, in order to allow interns to pursue and develop competency in areas of personal interest/expertise.
-As a result, we aim to prepare all of our interns to feel competent and confident in their work with patients and their family members, as well as with other professionals - while also being flexible enough to enable our interns to pursue training and supervision in different clinical settings, working with a variety of clinical populations, and using a range of clinical interventions.
+As such, we believe it is important for our internship training program to capitalize on the many different opportunities our system provides in order to allow each trainee to customize their year to focus on the APA profession-wide competency areas that are most critical for them to build before completing their doctoral degrees.
+At the same time, we believe in the benefits allowing interns to pursue and develop competency in areas of personal interest.
+As a result, we pride ourselves in making our program flexible enough to enable our interns to pursue training and supervision in different clinical settings, working with a variety of clinical populations, and using a range of clinical interventions.

-Based on this philosophy, you will have considerable flexibility in developing a "customized" training experience that is tailored to fit each of your specific interests, goals, and needs.
+Based on this philosophy, you will have considerable flexibility in developing a "customized" training experience that is tailored to fit your specific interests, goals, and needs.
 And yet, what will remain consistent across this diverse set of electives is our goal to help you develop a professional identity and self-confidence that will enable you to handle a wide range of clinical responsibilities and to function independently upon completion of your year.